Experimental study of the magnetic field distribution and shape of domains near the surface of type-I superconductors in the intermediate state: EXPERIMENTAL RESULTS

-In three panels of Fig.\,8 volume fractions of the N and S components in the In-A film are shown vs muon energy $E$.
+In the three panels of Fig.\,9 the volume fractions of the N and S components in the In-A film are shown vs muon energy $E$.
 Corresponding average distances $z$ are given at the upper scale of each panel.
-Data points depicted as solid circle were extracted from the spectra measured at fixed $H$ and varying $E$; open circles are the data obtained from measurements at fixed energies and varying $H$.
-Fig.\,9 shows fractions of regions with $B=0$ outside the film at different distances $z$ from the surface.
+The data points depicted as solid circle were extracted from the spectra measured at fixed $H_0$ and varying $E$; open circles are the data obtained from measurements at fixed energies and varying $H_0$.
+Fig.\,10 shows fractions of regions with $B=0$ outside the film at different distances $z$ from the surface.
+We note that, as seen from the latter figure, the areas with zero $B$ outside the sample exist even at the maximum distance (close to 1 $\mu$m) where we probed the field, which is consistent with the above estimate for $L_h$ in Tinkham's scenario.

-As one can see from Fig.\,8, at a low field ($H$ = 44 Oe, the upper panel) experimental points randomly scatter near constant $\rho_n$ and $\rho_s$ close to 0.5.
-Taking into account that, as seen from Fig.\,9, the same fraction of regions with zero $B$ is present outside the film at this $H$, we conclude that the field lines inside the sample approach the surface being close to parallel and therefore the FDDS at low fields is consistent with the Tinkham's scenario depicted in Fig.\,1B.
-This explains the successful application of the Tinkham's formula for $L_h$ in aforementioned works \cite{Niedermayer,IS}, where calculations were performed at relatively low fields.
+Examining the data shown in Fig.\,9, we see that at a low field ($H_0$ = 44 Oe, the upper panel) the experimental points randomly scatter around nearly constant values of $\rho_n$ and $\rho_s$ close to 0.5.
+Taking into account that, as seen from Fig.\,10, the same fraction of regions with zero $B$ is present outside the film at this $H_0$, we conclude that the field lines inside the sample approach the surface being close to parallel and therefore the FDDS at low fields is consistent with the Tinkham's scenario depicted in Fig.\,1B.
+This explains the successful application of the Tinkham's formula for $L_h$ in aforementioned works \cite{Niedermayer,IS}, where calculations were performed for relatively low fields.

-However at higher field (in the area approximately outlined by rectangles in Figs.\,6a and 6b) we see that the observed enhancement of $B$ outside the film is accompanied by a decrease of $\rho_n$ near the surface inside it.
-This leads us to suggest that for the high fields the cross sectional domain shape is similar to that shown in Fig.\,1D and therefore FDDS in this range of \textit{perpendicular} fields qualitatively looks as shown in Fig.\,10.
+However at higher field (in the area approximately outlined by rectangles in Figs.\,7a and 7b) we see that the observed enhancement of $B$ outside the film is accompanied by a decrease of $\rho_n$ near the surface inside it.
+This leads us to suggest that for high fields the cross sectional domain shape is similar to that shown in Fig.\,1D and therefore FDDS in this range of \textit{perpendicular} fields qualitatively looks as shown in Fig.\,11.